Dzenly/tia/readme.md

 Now in the project you can use `node_modules/tia/bin/tia.js` as a start script for node.js.

-If you are lucky, your IDE will support some autocompletion for TIA API.
+VS Code and WebStorm should support some autocompletion for TIA API.
+You can starty to type `gT.` and your IDE should hint you about `gT` properties, properties of properties, etc.

 ## Installation for daily tests run